Enoch Penney-Laryea: Toronto Argonauts

 Following a conversation with McMaster's offensive coordinator, Corey Grant, Penney-Laryea was informed that he qualified as a National player in the Canadian Football League, despite being born in Ghana and growing up in the United States, due to eligibility changes implemented in 2021.
-He was then drafted in the third round, 26th overall, in the 2022 CFL Draft by the Toronto Argonauts and signed with the team on May 10, 2022.
+He was then drafted in the third round, 26th overall, in the 2022 CFL draft by the Toronto Argonauts and signed with the team on May 10, 2022.
 Following training camp, he made the team's active roster and played in his first professional game on June 16, 2022, against the Montreal Alouettes.
 On July 24, 2022, his teammate, Robbie Smith, forced a fumble on a kickoff return, of which Penney-Laryea recovered and returned ten yards for his first career touchdown.
+He played in 15 regular season games where he had two special teams tackles.
+He did not play in any post-season games, but was a member of the 109th Grey Cup championship team.